 Note: This figure illustrates the relationship between the pool size and a policyholder's expected utility given VaR-based capital requirements for the distributional assumptions and preferences used in Example 3.
 We present results for pooling risks with a normal distribution (Panel A), a Gamma distribution (Panel B), independent mixtures (Panel C), dependent mixtures (Panel D) and a multivariate t distribution (Panel E).
-We include certainty equivalents of buying the vulnerable contract (black line) as a function of the pool size n as well as the value of the corresponding safe contract (gray line) assuming an exponential utility function (Panels A-D) or mean-variance preferences (Panel E).
+We show the certainty equivalent (CEQ) of buying the vulnerable contract (black line) as a function of the pool size n as well as the value of the corresponding safe contract (gray line) assuming an exponential utility function (Panels A-D) or mean-variance preferences (Panel E).
 Further details on our specific assumptions are provided in Figure 1.

-in the size of the risk pool.
-It is interesting to note that this decrease in the expected utility occurs despite a relatively low unconditional Pearson correlation between the risks of only 0.15.
+Panel B of Figure 2.
+As in the case of a constant capital per policyholder, increasing the number of policies in the pool turns out to be beneficial for policyholders under these assumptions.

-v) We finally reconsider pooling risks from a multivariate t distribution as in part v) of Example 2.
+- iii) Next, we again consider the independent two-component mixtures used in part iii) of Example 2.
+We calculate $\operatorname{VaR}{\alpha}\left[\bar{S}{n}\right]$ numerically based on the cumulative distribution function of \bar{S}{n} and use this result to determine the expected utility according to equation (27).
+In this case, the sign of the relationship between the pool size and the policyholder's expected utility depends on the range of n and on the distribution parameters.
+For the parameters used in Example 2 iii), we illustrate the resulting relationship in Panel C of Figure 2.
+Although the certainty equivalent of the vulnerable contract approaches the level of the safe policy for large n, it can be preferable for risk-averse policyholders to participate in a smaller rather than in a larger risk pool for some values of n. - iv) We also reinvestigate the mixture specification introduced in part iv) of Example 2 that captures the occurrence of a simultaneous crash scenario for all risks in the pool with VaR-based capital requirements.
+We present the resulting relationship between the pool size and the certainty equivalent from buying the vulnerable contract in Panel D of Figure 2.
+This illustration shows that the expected utility from buying the vulnerable contract can even be monotonically decreasing in the size of the risk pool.
+It is interesting to note that this decrease in the expected utility occurs despite a relatively low unconditional Pearson correlation between the risks of only 0.15. - v) We finally reconsider pooling risks from a multivariate t distribution as in part v) of Example 2.
 Under this assumption, we obtain $\operatorname{VaR}{\alpha}\left[\bar{S}{n}\right] = \mu + \frac{\sigma}{\sqrt{n}} q{t}(1-\alpha;\nu)$ with $q{t}(\cdot;\nu)$ denoting the quantile function of the t distribution with ν degrees of freedom.
 Due to the heavy tails of the t distribution, we again use the mean-variance preference specification from equation (25) and show the resulting certainty equivalent from buying the vulnerable contract as a function of n in Panel E of Figure 2.
-The example shows that (moderately) heavy tails alone do not necessarily adversely affect the pooling benefits for policyholders under a VaR-based regulation as the utility level is monotonically increasing in the pool size.
+Since the utility level is monotonically increasing in the pool size, the example illustrates that pooling benefits for policyholders under a VaR-based regulation can also occur with (moderately) heavy-tailed risks.